open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### Metric Instruments

 A _metric instrument_ is a device for capturing raw measurements in the API.
-There are six kinds of instrument, each with a dedicated purpose.
+The standard instruments, listed in the table below, each have a dedicated purpose.
 The API purposefully avoids optional features that change the semantic interpretation of an instrument; the API instead prefers instruments that support a single method with fixed interpretation.